Get all the latest data for Phnom Penh?

 Which amenities increase rent the most in Phnom Penh?

-The top five amenities that increase rent the most in Phnom Penh are reliable generator backup with professional building management, a swimming pool and gym, dedicated parking, 24/7 security with reception services, and high-speed internet readiness.
+The five amenities that increase rent the most in Phnom Penh are reliable building management, security, parking, pool or gym access, and backup power or strong air-conditioning.

 In our property pack covering the real estate market in Phnom Penh, we cover what are the best investments a landlord can make.